stepin104826/AmazonWebAutomation-BDDFramework/README.md

 ## Test Automation Technologies Used

-    Java: The primary programming language used for writing the automation scripts.
+1. Java: The primary programming language used for writing the automation scripts.
-    Cucumber: BDD framework used to write readable and executable specifications.
+2. Cucumber: BDD framework used to write readable and executable specifications.
-    Selenium WebDriver: Web automation framework used for browser interaction.
+3. Selenium WebDriver: Web automation framework used for browser interaction.
-    TestNG: Testing framework for managing and running the test suites.
+4. TestNG: Testing framework for managing and running the test suites.
-    Maven: Build automation tool used for managing project dependencies and build lifecycle.
+5. Maven: Build automation tool used for managing project dependencies and build lifecycle.
-    ExtentReports: Reporting library used for generating comprehensive test execution reports.

 ## Components
-1.** Page Object Model (POM)**
+1.**Page Object Model (POM)**
 The project follows the Page Object Model design pattern to represent web pages as classes, encapsulating the interaction logic for each page.
 This enhances code reusability and maintainability.
 Feature Files